Attention: Faculty, Academic Staff and Graduate Students

-This academic writing retreat provides a dedicated space and time away from campus for faculty, academic staff, and graduate students to write about their community engaged scholarship, including community-engaged research, service-learning or civic engagement, community-university partnerships, and outreach programs.
+This academic writing retreat provides a dedicated time and space away from campus for faculty, academic staff, and graduate students to write about their community-engaged scholarship, including service-learning or civic engagement, community-engaged research, broader impacts, outreach teaching, and community partnerships.

-This two-day, residential retreat includes unstructured time to work on your own writing and optional workshops to strengthen your writing and publishing skills.
-The four optional sessions include: Fundamentals of Publishing Community Engaged Scholarship, Getting into the Writing Habit, Selecting an Interdisciplinary Community Engagement Journal, and a peer feedback session on your writing.
+This two-day, residential retreat includes unstructured writing time to work on your own writing and optional workshops to strengthen writing and academic publishing skills.
+Throughout the retreat, consultants from The Writing Center and University Outreach and Engagement are available to provide feedback as needed.

-Participants are expected to already have a community engaged scholarship writing project, to bring their own laptops and writing materials, and to focus their time and attention on their writing projects during the writing retreat.
+Participants are expected to already have a community-engaged scholarship writing project, and to bring their own laptop, power cord, and writing materials.
 Attendance both days is required.
+Participants should come prepared to focus their time and attention on their writing.

-Registration includes: breakfast, lunch, and dinner on Thursday; overnight accommodations on Thursday night; breakfast and lunch on Friday; free WiFi access; refreshment breaks; workshop materials; and access to both quiet and collaborative writing spaces.
-Overnight accommodations on Wednesday night are available on a limited basis, for no additional cost.
+Breakfast, lunch, dinner on Thursday; overnight accommodations on Thursday night; breakfast and lunch on Friday; free WiFi; refreshment breaks; workshop materials; and access to both quiet and collaborative writing spaces.

 Overnight accommodations for Wednesday night (October 28) are available or for the weekend (October 31 and November 1) at an additional cost.
 Those extended accommodations should be made directly with Pierce Cedar Creek using this form.